-A rule here, a guideline there and then something 'agree with each other': the Dutch turn out to be a reasonable people, quite willing to collectively put their shoulders to the wheel.
-The government enjoys great trust that is guaranteed in a system of democratically agreed rights and laws.
+A rule here, a guideline there and then 'agreement' on something: the Dutch appear to be a reasonable people, quite willing to collectively put their shoulders to the wheel.
+The government enjoys great trust, which is guaranteed in a system of democratically agreed rights and laws.

 In the panic of the first two weeks of the corona crisis, excellent action was taken, of course, given that our experts were completely taken by surprise by this virus that had emerged elsewhere a few months earlier.
 The situation called for tough emergency measures and the Dutch understood the drastic but temporary interventions.